PipedreamHQ/pipedream/docs/docs/orgs/README.md

 ## Migrating workflows from your user to your org

-Migrate your account's workflows, sources and connected accounts from your account to your organization by opening your [account settings](https://pipedream.com/settings/account).
+Migrate your account's resources, including workflows, sources and connected accounts to your organization by opening your [account settings](https://pipedream.com/settings/account).

 Under the **User Account Settings** area, open the **Transfer Ownership** dropdown and click the **Transfer your Account** button.